lappis-unb/gsoc.lappis.unb/_projects/mapping.md

 ---
-name: Implement a mapping participatory component in Brasil Participativo.
+name: (Archive 2024) Implement a mapping participatory component in Brasil Participativo.
 skill: 'Ruby on rails development.
 Optional: plugin architecture (development of a gem)'
 size: "175 hours (we have the mentors also implementing part of the solution)"
 complexity: 'intermediate'